Sarahi54/Crate-Cave/README.md

 # Crate-Cave
 Crate training for your pet (PP1)

 Crate-Cave is a website designed to assist first-time dog owners in setting up a routine and structure for their new furry family members.
-The site will provide a guide and information on why crate training is beneficial, regardless of whether they are first-time pet owners.
+The site will provide a guide and information on why crate training is beneficial, regardless of whether or not they are first-time pet owners.
 Crate-Cave is also meant to inform pet owners about why crate training can also help their pets adjust to their new home and space , by helping them build a safe area for their dogs.

 ![mockup generator](/assets/images/website-mockup.png "screenshot of mockup generator")

 FEATURES:

 ∙Navigation
-The navigation bar will have four sections, making it easy for the user to navigate through each page on the Crate-Cave website.
+The navigation bar will have three sections, making it easy for the user to navigate through the internal links on the Crate-Cave website.

 This section of the website will include the full responsive links to the following tabs:
  *Home: where the user will find reasoning on why crate training may be helpful